apache/shardingsphere/docs/community/content/contribute/establish-project.en.md

 Use JDK8+.

-You could download JDK from [JDK Downloads]( https://jdk.java.net/ ).
+You could download JDK from [OpenJDK Downloads]( https://adoptium.net/temurin/releases ).

-Please refer to these installation guides for more details: [JDK8 Installation]( https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html ), [JDK11 Installation]( https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html ) or [JDK17 Installation]( https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html ).
-Or you could search JDK installation guide for your platform on Google.
+You could search JDK installation guide for your platform on Google.

 ## Maven